GIScience/ohsome-quality-api/README.md

 ## OQT Components

-This digram gives an overview of the OQT components:
+This diagram gives an overview of the OQT components:

 ![](docs/img/UML-Component-Diagram.png)